Created on:

 Continuous Monitoring

 Modern KYC programs don’t stop after the initial verification.
 Once a customer is onboarded, institutions continuously monitor their account and transactional behavior for any red flags or suspicious activities.
-This ongoing monitoring includes watching transactions for signs of money laundering or fraud, periodically refreshing the customer’s information (e.g. requesting updated ID documents or proof of address on a scheduled cycle or when triggers occur), and screening the customer against updated sanctions lists or watchlists (such as those for terrorists or sanctioned individuals).
+This ongoing monitoring includes watching transactions for signs of money laundering or fraud, periodically refreshing the customer’s information (e.g. requesting updated ID documents or proof of address on a scheduled cycle or when triggers occur), and screening the customer against updated sanctions lists or watchlists.
 Continuous monitoring ensures that the customer’s risk profile is kept up-to-date and that the institution can catch any unusual behavior early.

 When to Use KYC